gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 the resource templates in order to simplify and to improve the edition of
 resources:

+- limit to a closed list of resource classes,
+- require a resource class,
-- limit to the closed list of properties specified in the template,
+- limit to a closed list of properties,
 - auto-completion with existing values,
 - default values,
 - locked values,